Airport Products Blog

 Subscribe to our blog

 Cold weather brings on a whole new set of changes and challenges for any kind of vehicle.
 The Striker® aircraft rescue and fire fighting (ARFF) vehicle is no different.
-Below is a guide on key check points to help ensure your Striker ARFF is operation ready.
+Below is a guide on key check points to help ensure your Striker ARFF is operation ready even in the most frigid weather.

 Verify Your ARFF Truck Batteries are Working at Full Capacity